davidoury/datalab-notebook/README.md

 ```

 The prompt will change as you are now running a shell/console
-_inside_ the virtual box you just created, called `datalab`.
+_inside_ the `datalab` virtual box.

-Become the super-user with this command.
+Become the root (super) user:
 ```
 sudo bash
 ```

-Update all programs installed in the virtual box.
+Update all programs installed in the virtual box:
 ```
 apt-get update
 ```

-Download and install the Docker program in the virtual box.
+Download and install the Docker program in the virtual box:
 ```
 curl -fsSL https://get.docker.com/ | sh
 ```

-Add the `vagrant` user to the `docker` group so the `vagrant` user can run docker commands.
+Add the `vagrant` user to the `docker` group so the `vagrant` user can run docker commands:
 ```
 usermod -aG docker vagrant
 ```

-Test your setup by running:
+Test your setup:
 ```
 $ docker run hello-world
 ```
 If you see the text `Hello from Docker` somewhere then all is well.

+Create some useful files so you can stop and start your virtual box
+and its notebook interface.
 ```
 $ tar Pxvf /vagrant/cron.d.tar.gz
 ```

-Now run:
+Download and run the Jupyter container:
 ```
 $ /etc/cron.d/docker.sh
 ```
+This will take a little while.
+[](If it does not complete you an simply rerun the command.
+To rerun this command in another console you will need to change the working directory
+to `datalab-notebook` then run)

 Point your browser to http://10.10.10.10:8888.

 When you are done working shutdown the `datalab` virtual box from _VirtuaBox_
+by safely stopping the machine and saving its state.
-or from a console/shell in the `datalab-notebook` directory:
+Alternately, you can use a console/shell where `datalab-notebook` is the working directory
+and run:
 ```
 vagrant halt datalab
 ```

-## PLEASE IGNORE THIS SECTION
+## PLEASE IGNORE THIS SECTION --- IT CONTAINS OLD STUFF

 Download and install the _Docker Toolbox_.
 See https://www.docker.com/products/docker-toolbox.